BREACH/TRIGGERBlog

 How to Monitor SEC 8-K Filings for Data Breaches (Manual, EDGAR API, and Alert Tools)

-When a publicly traded company suffers a material data breach, the SEC typically requires disclosure within 4 business days via Form 8-K Item 1.05 (Costs Associated with Exit or Disposal Activities) or Item 8.01 (Other Events).
-For investor relations teams, MSSPs, cyber insurance underwriters, and breach researchers, monitoring these filings is mission-critical—but doing it manually is error-prone and time-intensive.
+When a publicly traded company suffers a material cybersecurity incident, the SEC requires disclosure within 4 business days of the materiality determination via Form 8-K Item 1.05 ("Material Cybersecurity Incidents") or, for incidents a company voluntarily discloses without asserting materiality, Item 8.01 ("Other Events").
+Item 1.05 should not be confused with the separate, unrelated Item 2.05 ("Costs Associated with Exit or Disposal Activities"), which covers restructuring charges.
+For investor relations teams, MSSPs, cyber insurance underwriters, and breach researchers, monitoring these filings is mission-critical, but doing it manually is error-prone and time-intensive.

 This guide walks you through three practical approaches: manual EDGAR searches (cheapest, slowest), automated API + cron jobs (technical, free), and managed alert services (fastest, reliable).
 Each has real trade-offs.